ubeda/DIRACDocs/source/DeveloperGuide/TestingEnvironment/index.rst

 Test doubles
 ------------

-To isolate the code being tested from dependend-on components it is convinient and sometimes necessary to use *test doubles*: simplified objects or procedures, that behaves and looks like the their real-intended counterparts, but are actually simplified versions that reduce the complexity and facilitate testing [#]_.
+To isolate the code being tested from depended-on components it is convenient and sometimes necessary to use *test doubles*: simplified objects or procedures, that behaves and looks like the their real-intended counterparts, but are actually simplified versions that reduce the complexity and facilitate testing [#]_.
 Those fake objects meet the interface requirements of, and stand in for, more complex real ones,
 allowing programmers to write and unit-test functionality in one area without actually calling complex underlying or collaborating classes.
-The isolation itself help developers to focus their tests on the behavior of their classes without worrying about its dependencies, b also may be required under many different circumnstance, i.e.:
+The isolation itself help developers to focus their tests on the behaviour of their classes without worrying about its dependencies, b also may be required under many different circumstance, i.e.:

-- if depended-on component may return values or throw exceptions that affect the behavior of code being tested, but it is impossbile or difficult for such cases to occure,
+- if depended-on component may return values or throw exceptions that affect the behaviour of code being tested, but it is impossible or difficult for such cases to occur,
 - if results or states from depended-on component are unpredictable (like date, weather conditions, absence of certain records in database etc.),
 - if communication with internal states of depended-on component is impossible,
 - if call to depended-on component has unacceptable side effects ,